“…the people who are loyal to their God shall stand firm and take action” (Dan 11:32).

 Samson is a classic example of a hero as the secular world understands the concept, due to his superhuman strength and, sad to say, his escapades with various women; he is thus often compared to the mythological Greek hero Heracles (Hercules).
 He was a judge in Israel and single-handedly fought the Philistines on Israel’s behalf, killing thousands of them in his lifetime.

-Gideon, another judge in Israel, fought against the vast hordes of Midian, Amalek, and “the children of the east” (Judges 6:3).
-The biblical account describes their overwhelming numbers: “….they encamped against them [Israel], and destroyed the increase of the earth, till thou come unto Gaza, and left no sustenance for Israel, neither sheep, nor ox, nor ass.
-For they came up with their cattle and their tents, and they came as grasshoppers for multitude; for both they and their camels were without number…” (Judges 6:4-5).
+Gideon, another judge in Israel, fought against the vast hordes of Midian, Amalek, and “the people of the east” (Judges 6:3).
+The biblical account describes their overwhelming numbers: “They would encamp against them [Israel] and destroy the produce of the land, as far as the neighborhood of Gaza, and leave no sustenance for Israel, and no sheep or ox or donkey.
+For they and their livestock would come up, and they would even bring their tents, as thick as locusts; neither they nor their camels could be counted” (Judges 6:4-5).

 But God raised up Gideon, an insignificant young Hebrew, to lead his people Israel against the Midianites.
 When Gideon raised an army, God pruned it to just 300 men; and with these men, Israel routed the Midianite hordes through a God-inspired ruse.
 And as they fled in panic from these bold 300, Gideon sent messengers throughout Israel to come and help with the slaughter, and they slew 120,000 of the enemy; the rest, only 15,000, escaped (Jud 8:10).